ugo-emekauwa/hx-auto-deploy/README.md

 1. [_Cisco HyperFlex Edge 4.0 with Intersight v1 (All Flash, 2-Node)_](https://dcloud2-rtp.cisco.com/content/demo/669216)
 2. [_Cisco HyperFlex Edge 4.0 with Intersight v1 (Hybrid, 2-Node)_](https://dcloud2-rtp.cisco.com/content/demo/669217)

+Cisco dCloud is available at [https://dcloud.cisco.com](https://dcloud.cisco.com), where Cisco product demonstrations and labs can be found in the Catalog.

 ## How to Use:
 Before proceeding with running the HyperFlex Auto Deploy script for dCloud, an API key must be generated.
 Here are the instructions: